Muhammad Rumfa

+He was the first Sarki (Hausa title for chief) who used "Dawakin Zaggi" in the war with Katsina Emirate.
+He was also the first sarki who practised "Kame".
+He appointed Durman to go round the dwellings of the Indabawa and take every first-born virgin for him.
+He was the first sarki to have a thousand wives.
 His era of oligarchs came to be eponymously known as the "Rumfawa", and would last until their replacement by the "Kutumbawa" in 1623.
-Muhammad Rumfa is considered by historians to be Kano's greatest ruler.
+Muhammad Rumfa is considered by historians to be Kano's greatest ruler due to the reforms executed during his reign.

-Lineage and Accession
+Lineage and accession

 The lineage of Muhammad Rumfa and his two predecessors is the subject of much debate.
 The Kano Chronicle lists Rumfa as the son of Yakubu, the nineteenth ruler of Kano and Fasima Berana (a Kanuri name).
 However, some sources list Rumfa, Yakubu, and Abdullahi Burja as paternal half brothers and others list Yakubu as the first of the Rumfawa.
 These sources state Rumfa's mother to be Fatima, a woman from Rano.

 Furthermore, some historians theorize that he came from Daura by way of Gaya or from Kula in Northern Gaya.
 It is believed that while the Rumfawa were likely descendants of Bagauda, their faction were primarily based in or ceased power with the aid of Gaya and possibly the backing of Bornu.
 The events that transpired in the reign of his predecessor signified the full assimilation of Gaya into Kano and saw the men of Gaya come into prominence in the state.
 The Kano chronicle states that after Yakubu's accession, the King of Gaya, Agalfati, who was also the son of the King of Machina, came to Kano and his kin assumed stewardship of various important towns in Kano, mainly, the historic Hadejia, Gayam, and Dal.
 The new ruler of Hadejia was also bestowed the stewardship of Garin Gabas.
 Dal was located strategically between Burum Burum, Rano and the pagans of Southern Kano.
 This could be seen as a reward for Gaya's role in the Rumfawa's accession or part of the terms for their submission to Kano.
 Gaya was one of the last major provinces to be fully incorporated into Kano.